Long years ago-at least so runs the story-There lived, not far away,

 Through forest dark and wild,

-And she lived on in ignorance, not knowing
+And she lived on in ignorance,

 She was that old man's child.